eddes/eddes.github.io/README.md

 _Note - If the function to be parallelised is not really computationally expensive (as is the case here), you may experience little to no speed-up or even an increase of the execution time.
 Parallelise wise!_

-An alternative using `pool` that should display a fancy progress bar:
+An alternative using `pool` with a fancy progress bar:

 ```python
 from tqdm import tqdm